igilham/kf-backend-test-kata/README.md

 Now all the building blocks are in place, we can start trying to run the main function in a test harness and validate the behaviour end-to-end.
 For this I extracted `main` to a new file and wrote a `nock` test around it with the supplied fake inputs and expected outputs.

 This completes the task and leaves a little cleaning up to do around the tests, refactoring and error handling.
+I'm running out of time for the final cleanup this evening, but I might also look at logging and general UX in success/failure scenarios.
+The entry point handles basic errors but not in a very useful of elegant way at present.

+I've added a bundler using esbuild to make a small, self-contained distribution.